 Imagine taking a journey north, passing through rough waters or snow covered terrain, when suddenly a mountain cliff comes into view, rising over a 1000 ft above the Arctic Ocean.
 While travellers once had to climb up the cliff, now it is accessible by bus from Honningsvåg.
 Once you've experienced the North Cape, you will know why it is one of the absolute highlights on a trip to Norway.

-Still, the feeling of walking onto the cliff is extraordinary and gives you a feeling of being at the end of the world.
-This is the exact same feeling the first explorers must have had when they reached this majestic cliff in 1553 in search of the Northeast Passage.
-Two of the three British ships never returned home;the third survived to name it the North Cape or Nordkapp as they call it in Norway.
+Still, the feeling of walking up to the cliff is extraordinary and gives you a feeling of being at the end of the world as you know it.
+This is the same feeling the first explorers must have had when they reached this majestic cliff in 1553, in search of the Northeast Passage.
+Two of the three British ships never returned home, while the third survived to name it the North Cape or Nordkapp as they call it in Norway.

-More than 100 years later, Italian priest Francesco Negri arrived at the same place, in what is described as purely a ‘tourist’ visit.
-But it was not until 1873 when King Oscar climbed these steep cliffsthat North Cape really became a ‘tourist attraction’, and the king´s effort sparked great interest all over the world.
+More than a hundred years later, Italian priest Francesco Negri arrived at the same place, on what is described as purely a tourist trip.
+But it wasn't until 1873, when King Oscar climbed these steep cliffs, that North Cape really became a tourist attraction, as the King's effort sparked great interest all over the world.

 On the monumental mountain cliff you can visit a souvenir shopimmersed into the mountain cliffs and a modern visitor centre.
-Today there is a combined museum and restaurant at the plateau where you can learn more aboutthe early expeditions to North Cape and watch a panoramic film that takes you through the four seasons in a landscape full of contrasts and breathtaking scenery.
-You’ll also see the symbolic globe monument that marks the end point of Europe.
-North Cape is a spectacular place for experiencing both the northern lights in the winter and the summer Midnight Sun.
+Today there is a combined museum and restaurant at the plateau.
+There, you can learn more about the early expeditions to North Cape and watch a panoramic film that takes you through four seasons, in a landscape full of contrasts, light and breath taking scenery.
+The mountain cliff is a spectacular place for experiencing both the Northern Lights in the winter and the summer Midnight Sun.
 During summer, the sun doesn’t set between May and July, therefore you can enjoy watching the sunset over the Barents sea.